fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

+#### `IndSeq`

 If we use `Int` as `V`, we can get an indexed sequence, where the measure is
-*size*, allowing us to perform fast index-based lookup by comparing the desired
+*size*, allowing us to perform index-based lookup by comparing the desired index
-index with the size at each branch in the structure:
+with the size at each branch in the structure:

 {lang="text"}
 ~~~~~~~~